Group Classes

 Puppy Foundations

 Build a strong foundation that emphasizes a healthy relationship and clear communication with your dog.
 This is for someone who wants to learn how to understand their dog best and have their dog best understand them.
 This is a cumulative 5-week course that will teach the foundations of raising an excellent dog.
-This course emphasizes building a strong bond between dog and owner.
-It will cover everything from name recognition to leash walking to settling around the house.
-There will be time for questions to troubleshoot problems at home.

 Who is it for?

-New and Exisiting Clients
+New and Existing Clients

 what kind of dog owner?